Rshep3087/coffeehouse/README.md

 ![digitalsign](images/digitalsign.png)

-The command line digital sign subscribes to the NATS topic and prints the message to the console.
+The command line digital sign subscribes to the NATS topic and prints the recipe out.
 To run the command line digital sign, run the following command:
 ```bash
 task digitalsign
 ```